rolling-scopes-school/tasks/tasks/christmas-shop/christmas-shop-part2.md

 - Aim to submit early once the submission option becomes available in the RS App.
 You are free to make additional changes up until the deadline.
 - Given that the project is contained within a private repository, there's no need to share repository or pull request links as reviewers will not have access to them.
 Private repositories are visible only to you, the course administrators, and any assigned mentors.
 - Verify that the deployed website link is functional, especially when accessed in the browser's incognito mode.

-## Task Evaluation

-- Follow the instructions for conducting a cross-check available at: <https://docs.rs.school/#/cross-check-flow>